When Shared Fault Threatens Your Recovery: How Understanding Comparative Negligence Can Save Your Claim

 Gathering Evidence for the Case

-One of the main responsibilities of a law firm in an auto accident case is to gather and analyze evidence.
-Attorneys will collect police reports, witness statements, accident scene photos, and any other relevant information.
-They may also work with accident reconstruction experts to get a clear picture of what happened.
-This comprehensive approach helps to build a strong case so the fault is determined correctly and the client’s role in the accident is minimized as much as possible.
+One of the main responsibilities of a law firm in an car crash case is to gather and analyze evidence.
+Attorneys will collect police reports, witness statements, crash scene photos, and any other relevant information.
+They may also work with reconstruction experts to get a clear picture of what happened.
+This comprehensive approach helps to build a strong case so the fault is determined correctly and the client’s role is minimized as much as possible.

 Fighting for Fair Fault Determination